Optimizing First-Time Onboarding

 For users entering through free-to-play entry points, we added coupon incentives that could be redeemed immediately.
 This not only rewarded users for completing onboarding but also increased the likelihood of them engaging with Picks later on.

-Preventing Drop-Off for Non-Eligible Picks Users
+Preventing Drop-Off for Ineligible Picks Users

 For users who couldn't participate in Picks due to legal restrictions, we ensured they wouldn’t drop off by diverting them to free-to-play fantasy games.
 This diversion was designed to feel seamless, keeping the user engaged without causing frustration over eligibility.